Discover the Carolinas on your way to the Beach

 Deercroft Web Site

-All summer long we feature live music in Scotland County.
+Year around we feature events and live music in Scotland County.
 The Vineyard presents either jazz or beach music every Friday from 7:00 to 10:00.
-Food is also available.
-The cost is $20 per person.
-And the Chamber of Commerce features a Summer long music series once a month.
+And the Chamber of Commerce features a Summer long music series once a month.year.
+The Spring is highlighted by Suds & Swine, a music and BBQ festival.
+The fall presents the Scotland County Highland Games.
+And the Holiday Season features ‘Tis the Season — billed as a “Hallmark Christmas in small town North Carolina.”